kylereddoch/IT145-Java/README.md

 I wrote both the Dog.java class and the Cat.java class for a reference for anyone who may need to use the classes.

-**Note:** Both the Dog.java class and the Cat.java class are in the PetBAG package folder as they are part of the PetBAG project.
+**Note:** Both the Dog.java class and the Cat.java class are in the PetBAG package folder as they are part of the PetBAG project later in the class.

 [![Dog.java class](https://img.shields.io/badge/Dog.java-%23ED8B00.svg?style=for-the-badge&logo=java&logoColor=white)](https://github.com/kylereddoch/IT145-Java/blob/main/PetBAG/PetBAG/Dog.java)